Victor Daniel Diaz Martinez

 Current Projects

-This interdisciplinary project gives Victor the opportunity to combine his knowledge acquired during his undergraduate and graduate studies regarding radiation detectors, radiation physics, and radiation safety.
+This interdisciplinary project has given Victor the opportunity to combine his knowledge acquired during his undergraduate and graduate studies regarding radiation detectors, radiation physics, and radiation safety.

 2022